staabm/staabm.github.io/draft.md

 Lets have a closer look at my personal highlights of 2023.

+#### PHPStan Highlight: Improved developer experience for the result cache

+The PHPStan result cache is a key piece for a fast feedback loops.
+Why, how it works and how to debug problems with it was described in [this blog post](https://staabm.github.io/2023/10/21/phpstan-result-cache-gotchas.html).
+I have dumbed everything I know about it into this article.

 #### Highlight: rexstan

 In june 2022 the first version of [rexstan](https://github.com/FriendsOfREDAXO/rexstan), a PHPStan backed [REDAXO CMS](https://redaxo.org/) Addon was released.